Ibotta Performance Network (ipn)

 The goal was to establish a validated, information architecture that aligned with real user mental models, improved task discoverability, and enabled confident self-service as the platform scaled.

-By grounding structural decisions in research and shared evidence, we aimed to reduce internal debate, align UX, Product, BizOps, and Engineering, and create a durable IA foundation that could evolve with future features rather than constrain them.
+By using research to ground our decisions, we aimed to reduce internal debate, align UX, Product, BizOps, and Engineering, and build an information architecture that could grow with the platform instead of holding it back.

 Approach: IA Testing Overview